kimkwanka/cF-movie-api/README.md

 ## flix-backend
 REST-API and GraphQL server for the [RESTFlix](https://github.com/kimkwanka/RESTFlix) app and a future GraphQL frontend.

-Movie data is provided via [TMDb API](https://developers.themoviedb.org/3/getting-started/introduction) and can be retrived via REST proxy (endpoint `/tmdb`) or a GraphQL wrapper (endpoint` /graphql`).
+Movie data is provided via [TMDb API](https://developers.themoviedb.org/3/getting-started/introduction) and can be retrieved via REST proxy (endpoint `/tmdb`) or a GraphQL wrapper (endpoint` /graphql`).

 In the same vein, User Management (CRUD) functionality can also be accessed via the corresponding REST endpoints or GraphQL operations.